Find the perfect funeral songs to honor your grandmother's memory

 Include both solemn reflective pieces and uplifting songs that celebrate her long, well-lived life.

-The most requested songs for a grandma's funeral include "Amazing Grace", "You Raise Me Up", "How Great Thou Art".
+The most requested songs for a grandma's funeral include "Amazing Grace", "Precious Lord, Take My Hand", "In My Life".
 These songs resonate because they capture the unique bond and memories shared.

 Both approaches are meaningful.
 Songs they loved celebrate their life and personality, while songs about your relationship honor your bond.
 Many families choose a mix of both.